 Antarctica, Canada, the Caribbean, the Mediterranean, Maldives, Dubai, Norway, and even river cruises on Danube or Volga, are just some of the wishes the tourists are looking forward to fulfilling.

 Last year, the global audience has been looking for caravans, trailers and recreational vehicles as frequently as for travel insurance, travel agencies, and travel visas.

-That can only mean that in 2022, many will be hitting the road, in another version of seeing the world without ever leaving your room behind.
-With a subtle difference that, in comparison to cruise ships, seeing the world from RV could be even safer, as you can decide not to meet anyone.
+That can only mean that in 2022, many will be hitting the road, in another version of seeing the world without ever leaving their room behind.
+With a subtle difference that, in comparison to cruise ships, seeing the world from an RV could be even safer, as you can decide not to meet anyone.